 Entry into the program

 During their junior year, students contact a faculty member whose research interests mesh with their own (descriptions of Clark chemistry program faculty research interests are available on the web).
-With the consent of the faculty member, the student then applies to the program by completing their Part 1 application no later than April 1 of the junior year.
-If the student is accepted and enrolls in the program, they must complete Part 2 of the B.A./M.S. application by October 15 of their senior year.
-During the senior year, the student must take at least one credit of directed research (or honors research) each semester.
+With the consent of the faculty member, the student should then apply to the program.
 The program is open only to Clark chemistry majors.

 Program of study